PT or FT Veterinary Technician – Grays Ferry

 Duties include, but are not limited to:

-- – Uphold PAWS’ policies, procedures, and services, including listening to customers, empathizing or sympathizing and providing effective responses and remedies to their questions and needs; answering questions and directing the public in a pleasant and efficient manner.
+– Uphold PAWS’ policies, procedures, and services, including listening to customers, empathizing or sympathizing and providing effective responses and remedies to their questions and needs.

-- – Ensure a rapid and courteous response to telephone calls.
+– Ensure a rapid and courteous response to telephone calls and emails.

-- – Assist in the accurate collection of fees (making change, issuing receipts, balancing daily reports); maintain accurate patient files and records.
+– Assist in the accurate collection of fees (making change, issuing receipts, balancing daily reports).

-- – Uphold and inform PAWS’ policies and procedures regarding record keeping.
-Assist in maintaining healthy, safe, sanitary, pleasant and clean facilities for the animals under the care of PAWS.
+– Assist in maintaining healthy, safe, sanitary, pleasant and clean facilities for the customers and animals under the care of PAWS.
 This includes keeping the front desk area clean and organized.

 Specific Job Skills Required:

-- – Computer proficiency in Microsoft Office and internet based software such as Gmail/GSuite.
+– Computer proficient in Microsoft Office and internet based software such as Gmail/GSuite.